wpswings/membership-for-woocommerce/README.txt

 = Can I add as many levels of Membership as I want using the Membership for WooCommerce plugin? = Yes, you can create as many levels as you want using the Membership for WooCommerce plugin.

+= Can I build a members-only community using a Community Plugin WordPress supports? = Yes, you can create a private or public members-only community using a Community Plugin WordPress supports, such as Membership for WooCommerce.
+It allows you to restrict content, manage user roles, and offer exclusive benefits—making it easy to build an engaged online community around your WooCommerce store.

-= Is there any option in a Membership for WooCommerce plugin to provide the user with lifetime membership or limited membership? =
-Yes, The admin can set the membership to lifetime or limited using the Membership for WooCommerce plugin.
+= Is there any option in a WordPress membership plugin to provide the user with lifetime membership or limited membership? = Yes, The admin can set the membership to lifetime or limited using the Membership for WooCommerce plugin.
 The admin can set either of the two.

+= What is the membership meaning in an eCommerce store? = In an eCommerce context, membership meaning refers to a system where customers sign up for exclusive access to certain products, discounts, or content.
+With the Membership for WooCommerce plugin, you can create different membership levels to offer perks like free shipping, special pricing, or early product access, encouraging customer loyalty and repeat purchases.

 = My question is not listed =
 Please visit the [**WP Swings Knowledgebase**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/membership-for-woocommerce/?utm_source=wpswings-membership-kb&utm_medium=membership-org-page&utm_campaign=membership-kb) and for a more detailed visit [**Membership for WooCommerce Documentation**](https://docs.wpswings.com/membership-for-woocommerce/?utm_source=wpswings-membership-doc&utm_medium=membership-org-page&utm_campaign=membership-doc).